Inotiv

 Drug development for Alzheimer’s disease has faced many obstacles.
 The multifaceted nature of the disease, coupled with the limited understanding of its underlying mechanisms, have presented challenges in identifying effective treatments.
 Additionally, clinical trials for potential drugs have had high failure rates, often due to the complexity of Alzheimer’s diagnosis and progression monitoring.
 These challenges highlight the urgent need for innovative approaches to better understand Alzheimer’s and develop promising therapies.
 Inotiv offers disease models and assays that are optimized to deliver translationally relevant data to guide your drug discovery program.

-Animal Models of Alzheimer’s Disease
+Alzheimer’s Disease Models

 Translational animal models are indispensable for understanding Alzheimer’s disease and advancing potential treatments.
-Alzheimer’s models offer valuable insights into the disease’s biological mechanisms, including the formation of amyloid plaques and neurofibrillary tangles, while also serving as a critical bridge between preclinical research and clinical trials to assess new therapies, as well as aiding in the exploration of reliable biomarkers for early disease detection and intervention.
+Alzheimer’s disease models offer valuable insights into the disease’s biological mechanisms, including the formation of amyloid plaques and neurofibrillary tangles, while also serving as a critical bridge between preclinical research and clinical trials to assess new therapies, as well as aiding in the exploration of reliable biomarkers for early disease detection and intervention.

 Tg2576 mice